 Automotive camera market is expected to reach USD 15.1 billion by 2025 (marketsandmarkets), registering CAGR of 10.8% between 2019 and 2025.
 With increasing awareness around multi camera technologies, automotive companies have started introducing surround view systems into their mid-priced and economic vehicle segments.

 A properly implemented surround view system improves safety and driver experience of a vehicle by providing visibility in the immediate vicinity of the vehicle.
-Automotive surround view system provides better visibility and orientation 360-degrees around the vehicle and helps in mitigating collisions, slow speed incidents, and vehicle damages during lane change, parking, and maneuvering.
+Automotive surround view system provides better visibility and orientation 360-degrees around the vehicle and helps in mitigating collisions, and vehicle damages during lane change, parking, and maneuvering.

 Understanding Automotive Surround View Technology

 Surround-view camera systems consist of four fish eye cameras with each having >180-degrees horizontal field of view.
 Automotive cameras in the system are installed in two wing mirrors or side doors, in front and at the rear side of the vehicle and provides 2D and 3D view of the vehicle’s surroundings.

 The surround-view camera system performs two primary functions, first is camera calibration and second is merging of multiple video streams into one.

 The fish eye cameras produce images from all dimensions of the vehicle and these images are simultaneously sent to ECU where they are processed for correction, combined and stitched together to produce real-time view of the surroundings of the vehicle.

 There can be two types of surround view systems: